 As mentioned before, one of the main purposes for getting a website when you’re a small business is to increase your visibility, perhaps you’ve been performing well in your local area and believe your product or service may do well nationally, or perhaps you want to be able to reach all of your local customers in one place.

-Having a new website that is produced correctly can help your company continue to grow, gaining more potential leads, repeat customers and loyal brand users as 79% of entrepreneurs with a business website said they expect to grow at least 25% in the next three to five years, compared to 64% of those without a site
+Having a new website that is produced correctly can help your company continue to grow, gaining more potential leads, repeat customers and loyal brand users as 79% of entrepreneurs with a business website said they expect to grow at least 25% in the next three to five years, compared to 64% of those without a site.

 Creating an online presence for Blogging

 If you’re a small local business with a blog, you may find that this is the easiest way to stay connected to your customers, this can be from updating them on the latest changes to your company/ newest products/ events or to offering quality content through informational guides to using your latest products or requesting your latest service, having a website in order to run a local blog can massively increase your influence with consumers, as a consumer will likely trust a company more after continuously visiting their site.
+Informational websites such as those with ‘how to’ blogs and guides are often more trusted in the eyes of customers, as they are gaining quality information for free.
+Content like this is also much more ‘shareable’ to social network services and therefore likely to get you even more visibility, although this takes time and is considered ‘a slow process’ rather than an ‘overnight gain’, especially for new websites.

 On the blog you may blog about anything you want, but the main objective is to establish yourself online and develop a reputation as an expert in your niche.
 In doing this you will establish trust and a human-like relationship with your readers.
 Blogging can be a very powerful tool for people new to the business industry.
 Many businesses go online and immediately set up a blog to gain an audience.
+Whilst it doesn’t strike as one of the sole purposes of websites, it is easily one of the most common website objectives ‘to conduct a successful blog with client retention.

 To Sell & Increase Profit